somecallmejosh/majestic-monolith-blog/content/about/index.md

 ## The Goal

 Things don't need to be so damned difficult in this industry.
 Things don't need to be fancy. **They need to be fast and they need to make money**.
-We strive for simple solutions, and we will share our findings along the way.
+We strive to create simple solutions that make money.
+We will share what we've learned in the past.
+We will also share new things as we encounter them.
+Please feel free to add to the discussion.
+We can all learn from each other.

-Follow this blog to or signup for our **<a href="http://ikick.us7.list-manage.com/subscribe?u=8523d9263f5cc37057e16ab42&id=a0784e376f" target="_blank">newsletter</a>** to start learning.
+You can signup for our **<a href="http://ikick.us7.list-manage.com/subscribe?u=8523d9263f5cc37057e16ab42&id=a0784e376f" target="_blank">newsletter</a>** to receive future articles in your inbox.